Call

 .

 The premise of this conference and its publications with Routledge is that this is a useful moment for reflection across disciplines.
 We are beginning to move beyond the pandemic and its focus on online teaching.
-As such, we need to re-highlight multifaceted considerations of what we do in our different disciplines: how we teach, how students learn, and how we engage beyond the academy’s walls.
+As such, we need to re-highlight multifaceted considerations of what we do in our different disciplines: how we engage beyond the academy’s walls and, within it, how we teach and how students learn.

-In exploring these ideas, this conference welcomes delegates from various fields: Art and Design – art practice, graphic design, digital art, spatial design and architecture; Social Sciences – Health studies, sociology, cultural studies, media, film and communication studies; Environmental Sciences – urban design, sustainability, engineering, technology and geography.
-Presentations are welcome on a range of related issues – from skills building, creative exploration and personal development, to critical thinking, external engagement, post education employment, and more.
+In exploring these ideas, this conference welcomes delegates from various fields: Social Sciences – Health studies, sociology, business, law and communication studies; Art and Design – art practice, graphic design, media, film, spatial design and architecture; Environmental Sciences – urban design, sustainability, engineering, technology and geography.
+Presentations are welcome on a range of related issues – from post education employment, skills building, creative exploration and personal development, to critical thinking, external engagement and more.

 The conference also welcomes presentations that respond to the specific themes of interest to the partner institutions on the event: